 Who is Rajwinder Singh (Australia), Family, Parents, Wife, Net Worth, Latest News & More

-Who is Rajwinder Singh (Australia), Family, Parents, Wife, Net Worth, Latest News & More read all about him in this article.Rajwinder Singh is is reportedly responsible for the murder of Toyah Cordingley, who was 24 years old and was found dead on a beach in Queensland in 2018, has been detained.
+Rajwinder Singh is reportedly responsible for the murder of Toyah Cordingley, who was 24 years old and was found dead on a beach in Queensland in 2018, has been detained.

-On Friday, the Australian Police announced that a Punjabi suspect Rajwinder Singh is reportedly responsible for the murder of Toyah Cordingley, who was 24 years old and was found dead on a beach in Queensland in 2018, has been detained.According to reports from the Queensland Police, Rajwinder Singh was detained in Delhi and may soon be the subject of an extradition court hearing.
+On Friday, the Australian Police announced that a Punjabi suspect Rajwinder Singh is reportedly responsible for the murder of Toyah Cordingley, who was 24 years old and was found dead on a beach in Queensland in 2018, has been detained.
+According to reports from the Queensland Police, Rajwinder Singh was detained in Delhi and may soon be the subject of an extradition court hearing.
 On Friday, he would be brought before a municipal court in the city of Delhi.

-Rajwinder Singh was Born to his Parents Amar Singh and his Mother name not Known in India.He and his family moved to Queensland over two decades ago.
-As per report could well have obtained a passport and a visa using a false address.
+Rajwinder Singh was Born to his Parents Amar Singh and his Mother's name is not known in India.
+He and his family moved to Queensland over two decades ago.
+As per the report could well have obtained a passport and a visa using a false address.
 He was married with three children, all of whom lived in Innisfail.
 Amar Singh, his father, and Harpreet Singh, his brother-in-law, also live there.
 The whole family has relocated to Australia.
 Rajwinder Singh, who lived in Innisfail, was reported missing by family members on October 21, 2018.

 Who was Toyah Cordingley

 Toyah Cordingley was an Australian drug store specialist who died at the age of 24.
 On October 21, 2018, Toyah Cordingley drove to Wangetti Beach, north of Cairns, to walk her dog.
-After that, the pharmacy employee and animal shelter volunteer was allegedly attacked and killed on the beach.
+After that, the pharmacy employee and animal shelter volunteer were allegedly attacked and killed on the beach.

 When Toyah did not return home, her friends and family went on the hunt for her.
 In a horrifying twist, Toyah's body was discovered the next morning by her father, buried in a shallow grave with her dog tied up nearby.
-Rajwinder Singh, an Innisfall nurse, was later identified as a suspect by police.
+Rajwinder Singh, an Innisfail nurse, was later identified as a suspect by police.

-Rajwinder Singh, 38, is thought to have fled to India two days after the young woman's death.The $1 million reward, the state's largest in history, is intended to lead to his arrest and extradition back to Australia to face a murder charge.While bounties are typically offered to assist an alleged criminal in being convicted, police in this case have instead offered a reward for Mr Singh's arrest.
+Rajwinder Singh, 38, is thought to have fled to India two days after the young woman's death.
+The $1 million reward, the state's largest in history, is intended to lead to his arrest and extradition back to Australia to face a murder charge.
+While bounties are typically offered to assist an alleged criminal in being convicted, police in this case have instead offered a reward for Mr Singh's arrest.

 Detective Acting Superintendent Sonia Smith of Queensland Police described the unusual nature of the reward and how a member of the public could receive it if information led to the suspect's capture.